Basilica of Bom Jesus: History

-This is one of the oldest churches in Goa and in India.
+The church is one of the oldest in Goa and in India.
 The floor is of marble inlaid with precious stones.
 Apart from the elaborate gilded altars, the interior of the church is simple.
-The main altar holds a large statue of St. Ignatius of Loyola, the founder of the Society of Jesus (Jesuits), and one of Francis Xavier's companions whose words drew him to a reformed life.
-"What does it profit a man," Ignatius had asked Francis, "if he gains the whole world and loses his soul?"
+The main altar holds a large statue of St. Ignatius of Loyola, the founder of the Society of Jesus (Jesuits).
+Ignatius was one of Francis Xavier's closest companions, whose words drew him to a reformed life when Ignatius asked Francis, "What does it profit a man, if he gains the whole world and loses his soul?"

 The gaze of the gilded statue of Ignatius of Loyola is fixed upwards in awe at the name of Jesus (IHS) on the gilded emblem of the Jesuits, encircled in radiant rays.
-Over the emblem, is the Holy Trinity -Father, Son and Spirit - the ultimate muse and focus of the pious Christian.
+Over the emblem, is the Holy Trinity - Father, Son and Spirit - the ultimate muse and focus of the pious Christian.
 The altar table which is used in Holy mass is gilded and adorned with the figures of Christ and his apostles at the Last Supper, along with the words "Hi Mhoji Kudd", which in Konkani means "This is my Body", from the Institution Narrative.

 The church also holds paintings of scenes taken from the life of St. Francis Xavier.
-The mausoleum, on the top of which is placed the silver casket with the body of St. Francis Xavier (1696), was the gift of the last of the Medicis, Cosimo III, the Grand Duke of Tuscany.
+The mausoleum, on the top of which is placed the silver casket with the body of St. Francis Xavier (1696), was the gift of Cosimo III de' Medici, the Grand Duke of Tuscany.

 The mausoleum was designed by the 17th-century Florentine sculptor Giovanni Battista Foggini.
 It took ten years to complete.
 The casket containing his body is made of silver.
 The holy relics of the saint are displayed every ten years during the anniversary of the saint's death.
 His liturgical feast is 3 December.

 On the upper level, overlooking the tomb is the Bom Jesus Basilica Art Gallery, containing the works of the Goan surrealist painter, Dom Martin.
 Author and fellow Jesuit Anthony De Mello was also from Goa and mentions the basilica in his writings.

 The Basilica of Bom Jesus is more than 408 years old and is open to the public every day.
 The body of St. Francis Xavier is in a well-decorated casket, which can be seen in the photographs below.
 Solemn exhibitions of the 'body' are held every ten years.
-Some photos taken inside the church are attached for better understanding of the artwork of that time.
-These artworks are called "murals".
+Murals taken inside the church are provide insights about the artwork of that time.

+The Basilica and its outbuildings are the venue for important events in Indian religious life.
+For example, the 2nd National Eucharistic Congress was held there in the presence of, among others, the Patriarch, Bishop Valente, and the Bishop of Dhaka, Peter Joseph Hurth.